Overview

 party independent qualified custodians.

-advisory relationship to identify the appropriate allocation of subaccounts/IDFs within the
+relationship to identify the appropriate allocation of subaccounts/IDFs within the policy.

-policy.
-However, such discretion is to be exercised in a manner consistent with the stated
+However, such discretion is to be exercised in a manner consistent with the stated insurance

-insurance company policies and client investment objectives.
-When selecting securities
+company policies and client investment objectives.
+When selecting securities and

-restrictions should be provided in writing to Stavis Wealth by the client.
-The Firm has the
+should be provided in writing to Stavis Wealth by the client.
+The Firm has the authority to

-authority to determine, without obtaining consent of the client before transactions are
+determine, without obtaining consent of the client before transactions are effected, both the

 advisory services, including selecting the identity and amount of securities to be bought or